LuckyLuke9877/smartmeter/README.md

 - optional build / run the tests in "test" folder
   - smart_meter_client: used to test the Modbus - server communication with an other Lilygo board running a Modbus - client
   - GTest: for Sunspec model and Modbus - server

+# Known issues
+- "cos-phi" is low on low energy flows